Robert Hormats: Publications

-Education

-Hormats graduated from Baltimore City College, class of 1961.
-He earned a BA with a concentration in economics and political science from Tufts University in 1965.
-He earned an M.A.
-(1966), an M.A.L.D., and a PhD in International Economics in 1970 from The Fletcher School of Law and Diplomacy.

-Memberships
+Boards and membership

 Hormats is an honorary trustee of the Institute for Education (IFE).
 He played a role in the founding of the Center for International Education (CIE) at the Washington International School.

 He is a member of Securing America's Future Energy (SAFE), the Economic Club of New York, the International Bank for Reconstruction and Development, the Irvington Institute for Immunological Research, Engelhard Corporation, and a former member of the Rockefeller Center Club, the Pacific Council on Foreign Policy, and Freedom House.
 Hormats is also a member of board of directors of the Overseas Private Investment Corporation (OPIC) Hormats has been a guest scholar at the Brookings Institution and a visiting lecturer at Princeton University.
 He is a member of the Trilateral Commission and is on the board of directors of the Hungarian-American Enterprise Fund, and the Council on Foreign Relations, as well as being on the board of overseers of Tufts University.